OpenHeaders/open-headers-browser-extension/docs/PRIVACY.md

 - Any data from your computer

 **Local Storage Only:**
-- Your header configurations are stored locally in your browser using Chrome's storage API
+- Your header configurations are stored locally in your browser using the browser's storage API
 - Dynamic header sources accessed through the companion app remain on your local device
 - No data is transmitted to our servers or third parties